dbt-labs/tap-yotpo/README.md

        "start_date": "2015-01-01",
        "api_key": "...",
        "api_secret": "...",
+       "email_stats_lookback_days": 30,
-       "email_stats_lookback_days": 30
+       "reviews_lookback_days": 30
    }
    ```

    The `start_date` parameter determines the starting date for incremental syncs.
 The `email_stats_lookback_days` parameter
    is used to fetch updated email statistics (opens, clicks, etc) for emails sent by Yotpo.
+The `reviews_lookback_days`
+   parameter is used to re-fetch reviews that have been updated (or deleted) since the last time they were synced.

 4. Run the Tap in Discovery Mode